Migration to Flutter Guide

 Pros of Flutter

-• High-performance and custom UIs: Flutter excels in creating highly performant apps with rich, customizable user interfaces.
+• Consistent UI across platforms: Flutter excels in creating highly performant apps with rich, customizable user interfaces.
 Its engine allows for smooth, fast-rendering apps that feel native, providing a significant advantage over other technologies.

 Cons of Flutter